zynaddsubfx/user-manual/README.md

     comment
     ////

-If you have any questions, or suggestions - feel free to create an Issue, and link it in a comment in the appropreiate `.adoc` file.
+If you have any questions, or suggestions - feel free to create an Issue, and link it in a comment in the appropriate `.adoc` file.
 For example:

     // Here goes all the term definitions the user might need to reference while reading the manual.
     // We need to figure out a way to sort the items here alphabetically